Skip to content Personal Investing

 Why do people invest in money market funds?

-(1) Short-term goals.
+1. Short-term goals.
 Money market funds are useful for short-term goals, such as saving for a vacation, a wedding, or a down payment for a house.
 In these cases, it may be more important that your savings hold their value over the shorter time period.

-(2) Maintaining an emergency reserve.
+2. Maintaining an emergency reserve.
 Having money outside of retirement accounts can act as a personal safety net to get through financial hurdles, such as a period of unemployment or an unbudgeted large expense.
 We recommend an amount that could cover three to six months of expenses.
 The accessibility of money market funds makes them a good option.

-(3) Covering larger regular expenses.
+3. Covering larger regular expenses.
 For example, many people pay property taxes, insurance premiums, or other larger expenses on an annual or semiannual basis using the checkwriting feature.
 An account earmarked for this purpose means there’s no surprise when those bills come due.

-(4) Parking assets.
+4. Parking assets.
 A money market fund may also be used as a place to park or transfer assets, such as an IRA rollover, while trying to decide how to invest those funds for the long term.
 They should not be used as a long-term investment vehicle.

 Is a money market fund a good investment?

-Growth of $10,000 for 30 years ended December 31, 2023: Stocks provide higher long-term return potential when compared with bonds or money market funds/cash.
+Growth of $10,000 for 20 years ended December 31, 2024: Stocks provide higher long-term return potential when compared with bonds or money market funds/cash.
 However, money market funds provide investors with stability, even during market volatility.

-Historically, the long-term returns on stock investments have higher potential than bonds and money markets.
+Graph shows that, historically, the long-term returns on stock investments have higher potential than bonds and money markets.

 Sources: T. Rowe Price, created with Zephyr StyleADVISOR; S&P; Bloomberg Index Services Ltd.; and FTSE.
 See Additional Disclosures.
 Past performance cannot guarantee future results.
 It is not possible to invest directly in an index.
 Chart is shown for illustrative purposes only.
 Stocks: S&P 500 Index, Bonds: Bloomberg U.S. Aggregate Bond Index, and Money Market Fund/Cash: FTSE 3-Month U.S. Treasury Bill Index.
-As of December 31, 2023.
+As of December 31, 2024.

 “Bloomberg®” and Bloomberg Indices are service marks of Bloomberg Finance L.P. and its affiliates, including Bloomberg Index Services Limited (“BISL”), the administrator of the index (collectively, “Bloomberg”) and have been licensed for use for certain purposes by T. Rowe Price.
 Bloomberg is not affiliated with T. Rowe Price, and Bloomberg does not approve, endorse, review, or recommend this product.
 Bloomberg does not guarantee the timeliness, accurateness, or completeness of any data or information relating to this product.

-Stocks offer greater growth potential.
+Stocks offer greater growth potential

 Over a long-term horizon, stocks (or a combination of stocks and bonds, depending on one’s risk tolerance) provide a higher return potential when compared with bonds or cash.
-In the chart above, the green line represents a 60/40 allocation of stocks and bonds, which has generated significantly higher returns than an all-bond portfolio, or one invested in money market funds or cash, with less volatility than an all-stock portfolio.
+In the chart above, the green line represents a 60/40 allocation of stocks and bonds, respectively, which has generated significantly higher returns than an all-bond portfolio, or one invested in money market funds or cash, with less volatility than an all-stock portfolio.

 How safe are money market funds?